• Skip to primary navigation

 We talk a lot about school lunches here at MOMables but snack time is important too!
 Today I’m sharing my top healthy school snack ideas that kids love.
 Since these are made with fresh, real ingredients and aren’t too complicated to make, moms end up loving them too.

-collage of six snack ideas for kids
+an image collage of healthy school snacks for kids

 In 2015, I wrote a book positively stuffed with snack ideas kids (and adults).
 And while the yummy snacks didn’t stop with this book (just look at the ideas listed below for more inspiration), I definitely wan to make sure you had the chance to grab your own copy to find more kid-favorite snack ideas.